Become a Leader in the Outdoors

 Josie Farwell

-I am a senior studying Human Dimensions of Natural Resources with a minor in Conservation Biology.
-I took NRRT 351 when I was a sophomore and became a TA for 351,350 and 280 quickly after!
+I recently received my bachelor’s degree in Human Dimensions of Natural Resources with a minor in Conservation Biology.
+I took NRRT 351 my sophomore year and became a TA for 351, 350 and 280 shortly after, making this my third year working with the Wilderness Programs.
 I am super passionate about being outside and living a zero-waste lifestyle.
 Some of my favorite outdoor activities include backcountry skiing, climbing, backpacking, and highlining.

 The Team